 Lufthansa CEO prepares staff for deeper job and fleet cuts

-[FRANKFURT] Deutsche Lufthansa is preparing for more drastic cutbacks in its global workforce and airline fleet than it previously planned, after a hoped-for recovery of air traffic fizzled out.
+DEUTSCHE Lufthansa AG is preparing for more drastic cutbacks in its global workforce and airline fleet than it previously planned, after a hoped-for recovery of air traffic fizzled out.

 Your feedback is important to us